gorango/flowcraft/docs/guide/recipes/creating-a-loop.md

 # Recipes: Creating a Loop

 A common requirement in workflows is to perform an action repeatedly until a certain condition is met.
-While Cascade does not have a dedicated "loop" node, you can easily create loops by wiring a graph of nodes into a cycle.
+While Flowcraft does not have a dedicated "loop" node, you can easily create loops by wiring a graph of nodes into a cycle.

 The key is to have a "decider" node that, based on some condition, either continues the loop or exits it.